 - Any content their audience will find interesting

 Meeting with these influencers offline also helps in creating a connection with them.
-Conferences and trade shows, in particular, are popular venues where many influential personalities come together and share their knowledge.
+Conferences and trade shows are popular venues where many influential personalities come together and share their knowledge.
 You could also attend the various events they organize.
 Once you make the initial connection, further that by inviting them to be guests to your own events.
-Harry can see Cmdr.
+Here we can see Cmdr.
 Chris Hadfield was away on a sort of event…

 @WilliamShatner Yes, Standard Orbit, Captain.
 And we’re detecting signs of life on the surface.